danielgtaylor/restish/docs/output.md

 This feature is mainly useful for shell scripting, where you don't want to have to parse the JSON and instead just want to loop through a list of IDs and run further commands.

-## Downloading Files & Saving Responses
+## Downloading files & saving responses

 Output redirection and/or raw mode can be used to download files & save structured responses in various formats (e.g. JSON, CBOR, YAML, etc):